4 Best Ways to Clean Linoleum Floors That Have Yellowed (Must-Try)

 Poor Exposure to Sunlight

-It is, therefore, recommended to open the windows to allow sunlight to offset discoloration and enhance the stability of linseed oil properties.
-But it would be wise to focus the light on the affected area and periodically expose linoleum to sunlight to avoid any discoloration in the future.
+But still, it would be wise to focus the light on the affected area.
+And periodically expose linoleum to sunlight to avoid any discoloration in the future.

 Linoleum Ages with Continuous Waxing

-Consequently, years of layered waxes leave the floor looking less bright than when it was first installed.
+So, years of layered waxes leave the floor looking less bright than when it was first installed.

 Must See: How to Remove Candle Wax from Laminate Flooring?
 (4 Easy Steps)